 Repotting annually is recommended to slow down its growth and maintain a manageable size of the plant.

 Utilize high-quality potting soil and a pot with drainage holes when repotting.

 Grooming and Maintenance Care Tips

-The plant care for the Audrey is far easier to maintain and care for in comparison to other trees.
+The plant care for Audrey is far easier to maintain and care for than other trees.

 It is more tolerant to shifts in the environment than the Fiddle Leaf Fig Tree.

 While excess water is not suitable for this plant, it easily bounces back to health.